bm98/FS20_HudBar/ReadMe.txt

 CoordLib.dll				A coord. handling library (new since V0.29) FS20_AptLib.dll             MSFS2020 Airport DB (new since V0.29)
-SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35)
+SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35) RawInputLib.dll             A librara to capture Keyboard keys (new since V0.38)

 From MSFS2020 Developer Kit for convenience included:
   SimConnect.cfg